-It is rare to have a facet joint syndrome refer pain that can be tracked to a specific nerve root distribution, although referred pain can occur from facet related problems, they are in a more generalized pain pattern.
+It is rare to have a facet joint syndrome refers to pain that can be tracked to a specific nerve root distribution, although referred pain can occur from facet-related problems, they are in a more generalized pain pattern.

 So how do these injuries happen?

 Facet joint injuries tend to occur quite acutely.
-Usually there has been an underlying degree of stiffness built up in the joint (generally posture related) and then a quick sudden movement involving flexion and rotation forces the two joint surfaces apart that sprains the joint capsule and small ligaments that surround the joint.
-This creates inflammation, pain and the presence of the facet joint dysfunction.
+Usually, there has been an underlying degree of stiffness built up in the joint (generally posture related) and then a quick sudden movement involving flexion and rotation forces the two joint surfaces apart sprains the joint capsule and small ligaments that surround the joint.
+This creates inflammation, pain, and the presence of facet joint dysfunction.

-The signs and symptoms of disc and facet joint injuries overlap quite a bit and can include; a sharp pain in effected area, inflammation, muscle stiffness around the joints and loss of range of motion.
+The signs and symptoms of disc and facet joint injuries overlap quite a bit and can include; sharp pain in the affected area, inflammation, muscle stiffness around the joints, and loss of range of motion.
 Aside from the presence of neurological symptoms, there is one main movement difference that separates these two conditions: that is disc injuries tend to be very sensitive to forward flexion and facet joint injuries tend to be very sensitive to extension.